MicrosoftDocs/win32/desktop-src/WFasCimProv/msft-netgpo.md

 ---
-Description: 'This class does not have any instances.
-It is used to manage locally-cached Group Policy Objects.' ms.assetid: '827f9188-6115-4dd7-b3f0-678025ec6635'
+Description: This class does not have any instances.
+It is used to manage locally-cached Group Policy Objects. ms.assetid: 827f9188-6115-4dd7-b3f0-678025ec6635
-title: 'MSFT\_NetGPO class'
+title: MSFT\_NetGPO class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MSFT\_NetGPO class